Juan de Fuca Ridge: Notable features

 Axial Seamount is a submarine volcano located on the ridge at a depth of 1400 m below sea level, rising 700 m above the average ridge height.
 Axial is the most active volcano in the northeastern Pacific basin, and an underwater cabled observatory has been installed there as a part of the National Science Foundation's Ocean Observatories Initiative, making it one of the best studied volcanoes along mid-ocean ridges globally.

+Endeavour segment

 The Endeavour segment in the northern end of the ridge is another active and highly studied region.
 Sharp chemical and thermal contrasts, high levels of seismic activity, dense biological communities, and unique hydrothermal systems all make the segment a primary focus of research.

 Some of the most intense and most active hydrothermal vents are located along the Endeavour segment, with more than 800 individual known chimneys within the ridge's central region, and a total of five major hydrothermal fields along the ridge.
 These chimneys release large amounts of sulphur-rich minerals into the water, which allow bacteria to oxidize organic compounds and metabolize anaerobically.
 This allows for a diverse ecosystem of organisms to exist in the low-oxygen conditions near the seafloor around the ridge.